Greenberg-Shalom's Commensurator Hypothesis and Applications

-We introduce the following the following irreducibility assumption: \begin{dfn} Let $G$ be as in the above standing assumptions and let $L\subseteq G$ be a subgroup.
-We say $L$ is \emph{strongly irreducible} if for every proper subset $J\subsetneq I$, the projection $\pr_J(L)\subseteq G_J$ is almost dense.\end{dfn} From the above definition, it is not at all obvious that problems for general discrete (or closed) groups can be reduced to strongly irreducible discrete (or closed) groups, i.e. if $\Theta\subseteq G$ is a discrete subgroup, it is not clear there exists $J\subseteq I$ such that $\pr_J(\Theta)\subseteq G_J$ is discrete and strongly irreducible.
-This will be discussed in more detail in Section \ref{sec:irred}, where strong irreducibility is related to the notion of \emph{irreducibility} for which reductions are easier.
+\begin{dfn} Let $G$ be as in the above standing assumptions and let $L\subseteq G$ be a subgroup.
+We say $L$ is \emph{strongly irreducible} if for every proper subset $J\subsetneq I$, the projection $\pr_J(L)\subseteq G_J$ is almost dense.\end{dfn}

+From the above definition, it is not at all obvious that questions involving general discrete (or closed) groups can be reduced to strongly irreducible discrete (or closed) groups, i.e. if $\Theta\subseteq G$ is a discrete subgroup, it is not clear there exists $J\subseteq I$ such that $\pr_J(\Theta)\subseteq G_J$ is discrete and strongly irreducible. { We now introduce a notion of \emph{irreducibility} for which reductions are easier.
 In Appendix \ref{subsec:irr}, we will prove these are equivalent.}